alecrabbit/sh-php-dev-helper/README.md

 ### Tested Operating Systems

-> Note: Windows is not supported.
+> Note: Windows is NOT supported.

 Supported OS                        |
 ----------------------------------- |